 Included is a durable case, silicone ear-tips and a cable with 2-pin 0.78mm connectors.
 The wire is a bit underwhelming and prone to tangling, so it’s recommended to replace it with a higher quality cable like the ISN-Audio S8, or H8.

 This IEM features a 3-switch tuning mode.
 We found the 123 (all dip switches up) to sound the most balanced.

-Listening to a range of music with the TSMR-3 Pro reveals it as being somewhat relaxed and mid-centric– more like a polite friend than a strong personality that demands attention.
-Low frequencies are warm and but missing a little snap and texture.
-Lower mids can sound a bit blurred and murky.
-Mids are well presented in amplitude but slightly lacking in refinement and expansiveness.
-Upper mids are balanced but with some recordings, can sound a bit pinched and processed.
-Treble is unfatiguing but does not extend high enough to provide nuanced air and detail.
+Listening to a range of music with the TSMR-3 Pro, its musical character is like a warm and affable friend.
+Its bass is round and deep– just missing a little snap and texture.
+The lower midrange is satisfyingly full but at times a bit murky.
+Midrange is well presented in amplitude but calls for more refinement and expansiveness.
+Upper midrange is easy on the ears but with some material can sound a bit pinched and processed.
+Treble is non-fatiguing but does not extend high enough to provide nuanced air and detail.

 Spatial depth and imaging are fair.
 Think “pleasant park” rather than “expansive vista”.

 This IEM requires the right tips to reach its full potential.
 We went through a dozen before finding a stock silicone pair that sounded good.

 The TSMR-3 Pro is a sensitive IEM that pairs well with mobile phones and tablets.
 We got the best sonic results with the iFi iDSD Micro Black Label, which has an”IEM match” mode.
 The Dell Inspiron 7573 laptop and digital audio players like the FiiO X5III and iBasso DX-80 are not ideal impedance matches–producing too much hiss.